ruahman/denote/20240822T081904--channel-factories__bitcoin_whitepaper.md

 # Channel factories

+funds are locked into a shared ownership between groups of nodes.

+which we use to create multi-party micropayment channels which we call *channel factories*
+- which can quickly fund regular two-party channels.

+Similar to reqular micropayment channels, milti-party channels can be implemented with either timelocks or punishments.

+timelocks scales much better to larger participants

+the reqular micropayment channels can be implemented using timelocks or punishments independent from the implementation of the mult-party channels implementation.

 a new layer between the blockchain and the payment network, giving a three-layered system
+- better us the phrase off-chain protocol

 better to just say another off-chain protocol.

-this other off-chain protocol creates multi-party micropayment channels we call channel factories, which can quickly fund regular two-party channels.

-multi-party channels can be implemented with timelocks or punishments

 timelocks scales better to larger participant numbers

-the reqular micropayment channels can be punishment based
+## Funding transaction ##

+is a transaction with an *OP_CHECKMULTISIG* output.
+- that is used to lock funds into a shared ownership between collaborating parties

-# hook transaction #
+## hook transaction ##

-- the hook transaction is the funding transaction of a multi-party channel.
+the hook transaction is the funding transaction of a multi-party channel.
 - it locks the funds of many parties into a shared ownership.

-# allocation #
+## allocation transaction ##

 the allocation is one transaction or a number of sequential transactions that take the locked funds from a multi-party channel as an input and fund many mult-party channels with their outputs